AIAUSA/AllStarBreakfast/index.md

   right_text: |-
     ###### All-Star Breakfast

-    Athletes in Action, in partnership with the NBA Retired Players Association, will be hosting the 13th Annual All- Star Breakfast on February 16th, 2019, during the NBA All-Star Weekend.
+    Athletes in Action, in partnership with the NBA Retired Players Association, will be hosting the 13th Annual All-Star Breakfast on February 16th, 2019, during the NBA All-Star Weekend.
 This event will celebrate character, leadership and faith and includes the presentation of the Jerry Colangelo and Bobby Jones Awards.

   left_text: |-
     ###### All-Star Moms